Birds

 Status

 Blue and Gold Macaw are at least concern in IUCN red list of threatened species, but their population starts declining.
 The decline is not so rapid to reach a vulnerable status.
-Research shows that the adult Blue and Gold Macaw are greater than 10,000 and the dwindling is less than 10% over the past 10 years.
-Although they declared as uncommon species and suspect a loss in habitat over next three generation due to deforestation and capturing from wildlife to keep as a pet in the home.
+Research shows that the adult Blue and Gold Macaw are greater than 10,000.
+The dwindling is less than 10% over the past 10 years.
+Although, they declared as uncommon species and suspect a loss in habitat over next three generation due to deforestation and capturing from wildlife to keep as a pet in the home.

 Blue and Yellow Macaw Care and Feeding